 Apply for an HMO licence

 Any property which has 5 or more people (forming 2 or more households), where there is sharing of kitchens, WC, or bathrooms will need an HMO licence.
-We have produced step by step guidance on how to make your application, along wiht details of the fees
+We have produced step by step guidance on how to make your application, along with details of the fees.

 Register of HMOs

-We must maintain a public register of Licensed houses of multiple occupation (HMOs).
+We must maintain a public register of Licenced Houses of Multiple Occupation (HMOs).
 This is required under the Housing Act 2004 Part II.
-The register shows all licensed HMOs in Cornwall.
+The register shows all licenced HMOs in Cornwall.

 Report a concern about an HMO